cortes-ciriano-lab/ClonalSim/README.md

 # ClonalSim: A Python Wright-Fisher simulator for clonal expansions

-ClonalSim effectively simulates a Wright-Fisher model with selection.
-Specifically, it will calculate a clonal expansion where everytime the number of mutant cells in each generation happens based on binomial sampling.
-This code was developed as part of the MSI evolution project.
+ClonalSim is an object-oriented program that effectively simulates a Wright-Fisher model with selection.
+Specifically, it is used to calculate a clonal expansion where the number of mutant cells in each generation are drawn with binomial sampling.
+This code is being developed as part of the MSI evolution project.

+Moreover ClonalSim can turn an array or matrix straight a python Tree object with nodes.
+Then, the user can use the class which is compatible with the treeswift python package for downstream analysis such as visualisation, editing etc.

 ## Functionalities
 Main functionalities include: